Ernie Padgett

-Ernest Kitchen Padgett (March 1, 1899 – April 15, 1957) was an American baseball infielder who played five seasons in Major League Baseball (MLB).
+Ernest Kitchen Padgett (March 1, 1899 – April 15, 1957) was an American professional baseball infielder who played five seasons in Major League Baseball (MLB).
 Nicknamed "Red", he played for the Boston Braves and the Cleveland Indians from 1923 to 1927.
 He batted and threw right-handed.
 Although he primarily played as a third baseman, Padgett was utilized at shortstop and second base as well.

 Padgett played minor league baseball for the Memphis Chicks of the Southern Association until 1922, when he was drafted by the Boston Braves in that year's Rule 5 draft.
 After making his debut in 1923 and spending three seasons with the Braves, Padgett's contract was purchased by the Cleveland Indians, where he spent the next two years of his career before playing his last game on July 30, 1927.
 He died on April 15, 1957, in East Orange, New Jersey.
 Padgett is best known for turning the fourth unassisted triple play in Major League Baseball history on October 6, 1923.

 Personal life

 Padgett was born on March 1, 1899, in Philadelphia.
 He became a foreman at a manufacturing company after he retired from baseball in 1930.
 He was married to Edith.
-Together, they had one son, Joseph, who was fatally injured in 1937 while playing basketball.
+Together, they had one son, Joseph, who was fatally injured in 1937 while playing basketball, and a daughter Norma Seme who passed away in 2016, and her children Joseph Seme, Daniel Seme Jr., David Seme and Janine Newman.
 Edith joined the WAAC as a private in 1942.
 This is because she felt she would be symbolically taking their deceased son's place, as he would have been twenty-one years old and thus eligible for conscription into the army.
 Before reporting for duty, Edith taught Ernie how to cook.
 When asked which one was more challenging to accomplish, Padgett joked that making an unassisted triple play was "much easier than making a soufflé."